A family of symmetric functions associated with Stirling permutations: Introduction

-Theorem \ref{theorem:exponentialcompositional} was derived in \cite{Dleon2013} using poset topology techniques applied to a poset of partitions weighted by weak compositions.
+Theorem \ref{theorem:exponentialcompositional} was first derived by the author in \cite{Dleon2013} using poset topology techniques applied to a poset of partitions weighted by weak compositions.
 The coefficient of $\dfrac{y^n}{n!}$ in the power series of the right-hand side of equation (\ref{equation:exponentialcompositionalinverse}) is the generating function for the dimensions of the reduced (co)homology of the maximal intervals of the poset of weighted partitions and also for the dimensions of the multilinear components of the free Lie algebra with multiple compatible brackets on $n$ generators.
 Here we take a different approach that does not involve poset theoretic techniques.
-We provide a different combinatorial proof of Theorem \ref{theorem:exponentialcompositional} using Drake's interpretation of the compositional inverse of an exponential generating function in \cite{Drake2008}.
+We provide a different combinatorial proof of Theorem \ref{theorem:exponentialcompositional} using an interpretation by B. Drake of the compositional inverse of an exponential generating function in \cite{Drake2008}.